MAINE CALL TO ACTION - CONTACT YOUR LEGISLATORS ON LD 422

 Please, DO NOT support the Minority Report as this language ties the hands of the licensing boards to discipline doctors when necessary.

-If you have questions please feel free to contact me.
 Thank you for your support of the Majority Report of LD 422.

 Here is the longer version we sent to MaineLD list serve: